Welcome to the Queensland Skeptics Association Inc.

 Look forward to you joining us at the Indooroopilly Library Meeting Room.
 We'll meet for dinner at Grill'd from 5.30pm.
 Guest Speaker 7pm.
 We'd love to hear from you so do get in touch if you would like to guest speak.

-Monday 25th November 2024 Dr Bruce Campbell FRCPA, FAACB is a retired pathologist and will give a talk on “non-evidence based laboratory (pathology) tests”.
+Monday 25th November 2024 Dr Bruce Campbell FRCPA, FAACB is a retired pathologist and was chief editor of Lab Tests Online (now Pathology Tests Explained) for 13 years.
+He will give a talk entitled "Dodgy Tests and Dodgy Diagnoses" about non-evidence based laboratory (pathology) tests.
 This talk will be about laboratory testing in the complementary and alternative (CAM) medicine sector.
 Australians spend a lot of money on CAM, around $4 billion per year.
 A proportion of this is spent on laboratory testing.
 Some of this testing is done by Australian laboratories and some is done overseas.
-I will discuss regulation of human pathology testing in Australia and tests sent overseas and also whether there is an evidence base for some of the common CAM laboratory tests.
+He will discuss the problematic regulation of human pathology testing in Australia and also whether there is an evidence base for some of the common CAM laboratory tests.

 Monday 28th October 2024 Dr Neville Buch (MPHA, Queensland; a registered director in Humanist Australia) will give a talk on Semantics and Strategies for the Level Playing Field.
 Thinking in a simple binary of religion versus secularity only confuses on what is happening on the political landscape.